alexkhadr/learning-about-version-control/README.md

 For Workflows Assignment 2

-Solving merge conflicts is easy!
+Solving merge conflicts takes conscious effort, but I can do it!